©2023 OnPay, Inc.

 An employee who chooses to be paid by direct deposit must fill out a direct deposit authorization form, complete with bank routing numbers and account numbers.
 The form acts as a permission slip for you to deposit the employee’s net pay electronically into their bank account.

 As part of the verification process, many employers will ask for a voided blank check to confirm the accuracy of the bank account information provided by the employee.
+If the employee’s bank information changes, they can fill out a new direct deposit form and give the employer a new voided check with the new bank information.
+Learn more about setting direct deposit for your employees.

-New employees fill out a Form I-9 to certify that they are legally permitted to work in the United States (i.e. as a citizen, permanent resident, work visa holder, etc.).
+New employees need to fill out a Form I-9 to certify that they are legally permitted to work in the United States (i.e. as a citizen, permanent resident, work visa holder, etc.).
 They can prove their work status by either providing you their US passport or both their driver’s license and Social Security card.

 You might also want to have new employees acknowledge their receipt of the company handbook, code of conduct, and any other formal policies at this time.
 While the acknowledgment isn’t necessary for payroll calculations, it’s a best practice to have your new employees complete all required company forms at the same time.
 HR software can make it easy to manage all these tasks.